-Op woensdag 17 mei zal Lyudmilla Petrova vertellen over haar onderzoek The Value-based Approach (VBA): an innovative method to evaluate cultural and creative spillovers as applied to two case studies in the Netherlands and Italy.
+Op woensdag 17 mei vertelt Lyudmilla Petrova over haar onderzoek The Value-based Approach (VBA): an innovative method to evaluate cultural and creative spillovers as applied to two case studies in the Netherlands and Italy.

 Lyudmilla Petrova heeft samen met professor Arjo Klamer en Dorottya Kiss een innovatieve methode ontwikkeld om de culturele en creatieve spill-over effecten te meten op het gebied van economische, sociale en cultureel toegevoegde waarde.